termux/termux-packages/README.md

 * Sets up a patched stand-alone Android NDK toolchain if necessary.

-* Reads `packages/$PKG/build.s`h to find out where to find the source code of the  package and how to build it.
+* Reads `packages/$PKG/build.sh` to find out where to find the source code of the package and how to build it.

+* Extracts the source in `$HOME/.termux-build/$PKG/src`.

 * Applies all patches in packages/$PKG/\*.patch.

-* Builds the package and installs it to `$PREFIX`.
+* Builds the package under `$HOME/.termux-build/$PKG/` (either in the build/ directory there or in the src/ directory if the package is specified to build in the src dir) and installs it to `$PREFIX`.

+* Extracts modified files in `$PREFIX` into `$HOME/.termux-build/$PKG/massage` and massages the files there for distribution (removes some files, splits it up in sub-packages, modifies elf files).

-* Creates a dpkg package file for distribution in `$HOME/termux/_deb`.
+* Creates a deb package file for distribution in `debs/`.

 Reading `build-package.sh` is the best way to understand what is going on.